Tom Cruise Buzzes The Tower With First Image From ‘Top Gun’ Sequel

 Top Gun was originally released in 1986 and featured Tom Cruise in the lead role as US Naval Aviator Lieutenant Pete “Maverick” Mitchell with his Radar Intercept Officer Nick “Goose” Bradshaw, played by Anthony Edward.
 The two are sent to the U.S. Navy’s Top Gun flight school despite Maverick’s reckless behavior where they compete to become the Navy’s best pilots against Val Kilmer’s Iceman.
 Meanwhile, Kelly McGillis served the role as a flight instructor and target for Maverick’s affections.

-The Top Gun sequel was first hinted at back in January 2016 when Jerry Bruckheimer shared a photo on Twitter announced he and Cruise were talking about the sequel.
+The Top Gun sequel was first hinted at back in January 2016 when Jerry Bruckheimer shared a photo on Twitter announcing he and Cruise were talking about the sequel.

 “Just got back from a weekend in New Orleans to see my old friend @TomCruise and discuss a little Top Gun 2,” the legendary producer with more than 40 years in Hollywood wrote.